Panasonic Lumix ZS100

 More practical features include a fast focus, touch screen, image stabilization (I took that blood moon shot freehand), tripod mount, RAW mode, and a flash.

-While not perfect, I highly recommend this camera; it's a nice blend of features.
+While not perfect, I still recommend this camera (but less enthusiastically than before); it's a nice blend of features.
 While I've never used it, I can also recommend the similar Sony RX100 V. It's better in low light and has a better lens, but only 24-70mm zoom and no touch screen.
 RX100 VI and beyond are more like the Lumix (touch screen, better zoom), but like this Lumix, lose some quality.

 There's a newer version of this camera called the ZS200 which has a longer zoom than the ZS100, but the lens is slower.
 I prefer the ZS100, but if you're only going to shoot pictures where there's good light and you want more zoom, check it out!

-Here's a more in-depth review of the ZS100 Lumix camera.
+Here's a more in-depth review of the ZS100 Lumix camera from another source.